-The Next Book You Should Read Based on Your Zodiac Sign
+The Book To Read Based on Your Zodiac Sign

 Look.
 We all know that astrology isn't as scientific as, say... actual science.
 We know that we shouldn't judge anyone based solely on their zodiac sign.
 And yes, some people will say that astrology is a load of silly nonsense (but those people are probably just being typical Capricorns).